rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And when Jesus heard it, he said to them, Those who are well have no need of a physician, but those who are sick.
 I came not to call the righteous, but sinners. ^0217

-Now John’s disciples and the Pharisees were fasting.
-And people came and said to him, Why do John’s disciples and the disciples of the Pharisees fast, but your disciples do not fast? ^0218
+Now John's disciples and the Pharisees were fasting.
+And people came and said to him, Why do John's disciples and the disciples of the Pharisees fast, but your disciples do not fast? ^0218

 And Jesus said to them, Can the wedding guests fast while the bridegroom is with them?
 As long as they have the bridegroom with them, they cannot fast. ^0219